January 12, 2016

 Facial Models of Individuals Shown in Hopes of Closing Cold Cases

-(Richmond, Va.) —The Chief Medical Examiner today unveiled the facial approximations of five individuals found dead in the central Virginia area, but who have not yet been identified.
-The facial models represent the four men and one woman whose remains were found in separate locations between 1988 and 2012.
-There are currently 276 unidentified people statewide, with some remains dating back to the 1960s.
+(Richmond, Va.) —The Chief Medical Examiner today unveiled the facial approximations of eight individuals found dead in the central Virginia area, but who have not yet been identified.
+The facial models represent the five men and three women whose remains were found in separate locations between 1972 and 2014.
+There are currently 283 unidentified people statewide, with some remains dating back to the 1960s.

 The Office of the Chief Medical Examiner (OCME) has presented the facial approximations of unidentified individuals from across the Commonwealth at previous press conferences.
 Forensic anthropologists and artists with the FBI’s Forensic Anthropology Services and Forensic Imaging Unit constructed the facial approximations.